Vaccine clinic dates and locations

 HOSPITALS/HEALTH CENTERS

-Adirondack Health will hold clinics from 3 to 6 p.m.
-Monday, April 5 and Monday, April 24 in the Adirondack Medical Center Annex Building, 2233 State Route 86 in Saranac Lake.
+Adirondack Health will hold a clinic from 3 to 6 p.m.
+Monday, April 25 in the Adirondack Medical Center Annex Building, 2233 State Route 86 in Saranac Lake.

 Moderna and Pfizer vaccines are available.
 For more inforcmation and to register for an appointment, visit tinyurl.com/ycknd3j819.
 Drop-ins welcome.